toniSoftiberia/ChickenCatcher/README.md

 # ChickenCatcher
 ##The authentic VR experience low cost
-You only need a cardboard and a gamepad for enjoy a funny VR game
+Chicken Catcher is a cute game where you must to catch all the escaped birds and take them to the hen house.
+It's easy and simple, if you go faster you will get better puntuations but the bird will escape.

-Chicken Catcher is a game where you must to catch all the chickens and take it to the hen house.
+You only need a cardboard and a gamepad to enjoy this funny virtual reality.

 Will you be the faster "Chicken Catcher" submit your score at the end of the game and take a look in our Top5 ranking.